I used to roll my eyes at this patriotic holiday, but my husband and sons have made me sentimental.

 Sometimes the boys slept through the sirens or covered their ears, but eventually they grew to love the fire engines and antique cars — even the glad-handing politicos tossing Tootsie Rolls from parade floats.
 When each of them entered first grade and signed up for Boy Scouts, I took my place on the sidewalk while they marched with Frank, naturally, the scout leader.
-Bringing Home The Troops: 7 Reasons To Date A Military Man
+7 Reasons To Fall In Love With A Military Man

 Feeling silly, I half-heartedly waved a tiny flag and pointed our digital camera.
 At first, the boys tired early and drooped by parade's end.
 As the years passed and as they grew older, though, I noticed the boys begin to have more energy and pride.
 One year, some Scout parents built a float on a flatbed and you'd have thought my younger son had won tickets to Disney World.
 I usually brought along my in-laws to sit in lawn chairs I'd set out hours earlier.
 Even though they were in their late 80s and the days were viciously humid, they came with their proud smiles, faded small flags and 1980s camera.
 How To Plan A Successful Staycation

 Most years, the boys waved back and smiled when I pointed the camera.
 When he became a teenager, my older son began to simply nod in my direction, and last year he just stared straight ahead — more with confidence than with indifference.
 One year, one of the boys was suddenly strong enough to carry a banner, and his brother, the heaviest flagpole.
 Soon, I began to recognize every passing face in the parade.